How to Search Text in Your Documents on Mac

 1. SeekFast

-SeekFast supports all kinds of commonly used documents: Microsoft Office, PDFs, OpenOffice, LibreOffice, email files, many kinds of text files, and others.
+SeekFast supports all kinds of commonly used documents: Microsoft Office, PDFs, OpenOffice, LibreOffice, email files, many types of text files, and others.

 1. Download and install the application.